andreas-ka/explore-sthlm-react-frontend/README.md

 ## User Stories

-- These are all the User Storys for this project, they are also found [here](https://github.com/users/andreas-ka/projects/12) on my porjects kanban board.
+- These are all the User Storys for this project, they are also found [here](https://github.com/users/andreas-ka/projects/12) on my projects kanban board.

 ### Profile and account management